2018 West Virginia Mountaineers football team

 The 2018 West Virginia Mountaineers football team represented West Virginia University in the 2018 NCAA Division I FBS football season.
 The Mountaineers played their home games at the Mountaineer Field at Milan Puskar Stadium, in Morgantown, West Virginia, and compete in the Big 12 Conference.
 They were led by eighth-year head coach Dana Holgorsen.

-Previous season

-The Mountaineers finished the 2017 season 7–6, 5–4 in Big 12 play to finish in a four-way tie for fourth place.
-They were invited to the Heart of Dallas Bowl where they lost to Utah.

 Preseason

 First team All-Americans

 Quarterback Will Grier and wide receiver David Sills were named to numerous preseason All-America teams by various media outlets.